Off-Campus Programs

 - Once your application is processed and your registration is completed, you may begin work on your course.

-- You will work with your off-campus coordinator throughout the project.
+- You will work with your VVS Off-Campus Coordinator throughout the project.

-Work experience courses allow you to explore your career interests and gain valuable experience through your current job or volunteer work while earning credits through off-campus education.
-Students must be employed prior to enrolling.
+Work Experience courses allow you to explore your career interests and gain valuable experience through your current job or volunteer work while earning credits through off-campus education.
+Students must be employed prior to registration.

 Courses Offered: Work Experience 15 (OTH1998), 25 (OTH2998), and 35 (OTH3998)